gillesbastin/french_stopwords/README.md

 #### french_stopwords

-french_stopwords is made of tokens (character strings without whitespaces).
+`FRENCH_STOPWORDS` is made of tokens (character strings without whitespaces).
 It includes the following grammatical categories : Coordination conjunctions ; Adverbs (especially space and time) ; Auxiliaries ("être" and "avoir") as well as other vers often used as auxiliaries ("devoir", "pouvoir", "falloir", "faire", "aller", "dire", "mettre", "passer") ; cardinal numbers from zero to 1 billion : ordinal numbers ; days of the week ; time units ; months.
 - Auxiliaries (list)
 - Cardinal numbers from zero to 1 billion
 - Ordinal numbers from zero to 1 billion